Concurrent Stream Limiting Guide

 Widevine Support Environment

-In a client environment that supports Widevine DRM (Chrome browser, Android app, etc.), you can use the CSL function through Widevine’s license renewal specification without any restrictions or additional settings on the player.
+In a client environment that supports Widevine DRM (Chrome browser, Android app, etc.), you can use the CSL function through Widevine’s license renewal specification without any restrictions of player solutions.

 PlayReady Support Environment